St. James Bible Fellowship

-St. James Bible Fellowship, formerly St. James Episcopal Church, is a historic church at 112 Broadway in Fort Edward in Washington County, New York.
+St. James Bible Fellowship (formerly St. James Episcopal Church) is an historic church at 112 Broadway in Fort Edward in Washington County, New York.
 It was built in 1849 and modified in three stages in 1880, 1896, and 1914–1915.
 It is a Gothic Revival style ecclesiastical structure and features a side bell tower on the northwest corner of the building.

 It was listed on the National Register of Historic Places in 1998.